openstack-archive/fuel-web/docs/devops.rst

 environments, booting KVM VMs locally from the ISO image and over the network via PXE, creating, snapshotting and resuming back the whole environment in single action, create virtual machines with multiple NICs, multiple hard drives and many other customizations with a few lines of code in system tests.
+For sources please refer to https://github.com/stackforge/fuel-devops.

 Dependencies ::